ciqrua/predicting-loan-payback/README.md

 The stacking ensemble achieves the best performance, demonstrating the benefit of combining multiple gradient boosting models.

+**Kaggle Leaderboard Performance**

+- Public Score: 0.92343
+- Private Score: 0.92425

+The leaderboard scores are highly consistent with the out-of-fold (OOF) ROC-AUC, indicating strong generalization and a reliable validation strategy.

 ---

 ## Project Structure